oit-ipbl/robots/robot_control/robot_control_02.md

 Edit the `robot_control.py`.

 - Open `~/catkin_ws/src/oit_pbl_ros_samples/` by Visual Studio Code editor, and edit `robot_control.py`.
-- Or, you can use any text editor to open the python file.

 Type the following template.
 It's OK copy and paste.